garciart/pipeline-demo/03-jenkins-container/03-jenkins-container.md

 ## Getting Started

-Ensure you have completed the steps in the [Subversion Container Demo](/02-svn-container/02-svn-container.md).
+1. Ensure you have completed the steps in the [Subversion Container Demo](/02-svn-container/02-svn-container.md).

+2. Ensure that the following containers are running:

+    - Subversion: `sudo podman start svn_node`

+3. Ensure that the **svn-root** volume exists: `sudo podman volume inspect svn-root`

 -----